Two people wearing student fashion designs by Tassia Murray

 Create, design, and work with textiles and fashion in our Fabric Workshop.

-We proudly present the BA (Hons) Fashion and Textile Design graduates of 2023.
+We proudly present the BA (Hons) Fashion Design graduates of 2023.

 Our graduate showreel was presented at Graduate Fashion Week.
 The film—utilising Unreal Engine—was developed with the Centre for Creative and Immersive eXtended Reality (CCIXR) and fuses 360 video, photogrammetry, and smart stage technology to produce an imaginary world to lose yourself in.